 The average cost of full-time child care across the state is at least \$12,530 a year for infants or toddlers, \$10,640 for pre-school aged children, and \$9,800 for afterschool and summer care, and these costs are expected to continue to rise in 2022.
-Even at the current costs, a year of child care is likely to be more expensive than a year at a Pennsylvania state college or university.
+Even at the current costs, a year of child care is likely to be more expensive than attending a year of college at West Chester University.

-Early Learning Programs Serve Strong Proportions of Children of Color
+Early Learning Programs Serve Strong Proportions of Children Of Color